- Your business needs working capital to finance day-to-day expenses and move your business forward.

 Working Capital Lines of Credit: Is it the Right Option for Your Business?

-It’s important to remember that working capital lines of credit are short-term financing options, so they’re more expensive than long-term loans.
+It’s important to remember that working capital lines of credit are a type of short term business loans, so they’re more expensive than long-term loans.
 This may be an ideal solution if you need fast and flexible capital.
-But before you apply, be sure to weigh the pros and cons of working capital lines of credit.
-Evaluate your business and calculate your working capital needs.
+But before you apply, be sure to weigh the pros and cons.
+Evaluate your business and calculate your business capital needs.
 Compare several lenders, as well as the fees, costs, interest rates, and terms before proceeding with your application.